List of Jacksonville Jaguars head coaches

 The Jacksonville Jaguars are a professional American football franchise based in Jacksonville, Florida.
 They are members of the South Division of the American Football Conference (AFC) in the National Football League (NFL).
 The team, along with the Carolina Panthers, joined the NFL as expansion teams in 1995.
-The Jaguars, along with the Houston Texans, have never played in a Super Bowl or any other NFL Championship, but have made 3 appearances in AFC Championship games; twice against the New England Patriots after the 1996 season and the 2017 seasons, and once against the Tennessee Titans after the 1999 season.
+The Jaguars, along with the Houston Texans, have never played in a Super Bowl or any other NFL Championship, but have made 3 appearances in AFC Championship games; twice against the New England Patriots after the 1996 and the 2017 seasons, and once against the Tennessee Titans after the 1999 season.

 The Jaguars have had nine head coaches since their inaugural 1995 season, including two interim coaches.
 Tom Coughlin and Jack Del Rio each won 68 games while coaching the Jaguars, though Coughlin is more successful in terms of winning percentage, winning 53.1% of his games in charge.
-Doug Pederson is the current head coach since his hiring on February 3, 2022.
+Their current head coach is Liam Coen, who was hired on January 24, 2025.